yarkhinephyo/15-440-distributed-systems-notes/Topic 4 - Resiliency I.md

 During crash recovery, log entries may be ignored/ redone/ undone.

-<u>Logical Logging</u>: More compact but requires application support.
+<ins>Logical Logging</ins>: More compact but requires application support.

-<u>Physical Logging</u>: Less compact but more general.
+<ins>Physical Logging</ins>: Less compact but more general.

-<u>Undo Rule</u>: If and only if uncommitted transactions can modify committed state.
+<ins>Undo Rule</ins>: If and only if uncommitted transactions can modify committed state.

-<u>Redo rule</u>: If and only if committed transactions have outstanding modifications to committed state.
+<ins>Redo rule</ins>: If and only if committed transactions have outstanding modifications to committed state.